 Three outdoor stages host live music at the 2024 Florida Manatee Festival.
 From rockabilly, tribute bands, acoustic and local groups, there’s something for everyone.

 Located across the highway from the manatee festival is Three Sisters Springs.
 A part of the Crystal River National Wildlife Refugee, Three Sisters has a boardwalk that allows visitors to safely observe the animals and plants hat call the refugee home.
 Manatees love to gather in Three Sisters Springs, so it’s a wonderful way to watch them at a safe distance.
 There are also vendors set up at Three Sisters, including manatee protection groups that can educate you on why we need to protect this threatened species.

-Not accessible to cars, except for handicapped parking, the springs offer trolley service to and from the Florida Manatee Festival.
+Not accessible to cars, except for handicapped parking, during the Florida Manatee Festival, there’s trolley service to and from the festival.
 Normally there is a cost associated for the trolley service, the service is free during the manatee festival.
 Note that the wait can be long to get back and forth during the festival, so plan accordingly.

 View Manatees From Water

 Want to get a little closer to the manatees hanging out in Crystal River?
 Take a ride on a pontoon or take a guided kayak tour to see the manatees from the water.
 To take the pontoon ride, purchase tickets ($10 for adults, $5 for children ages 5 to 12) at the boat dock in King’s Bay Park.
 The pontoon tours start at 9:30am and last about 30 minutes.
-Tickets must be purchased the day of the festival.
+Tickets can only be purchased the day of the festival at the dock.